julianencisoizquierdo/ML_Python_Titanic/README.md

 # Titanic - Machine Learning from Disaster

 ## Content of the project
-This project uses machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+This project (still a WIP!) uses machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 More details can be found in Kaggle's website: https://www.kaggle.com/competitions/titanic

 ## Instructions